micmejia/bible-dump/AMPC/Ecclesiastes/Eccl 2.md

-For who can eat or who can have enjoyment any more than I can--_apart from Him_?
+For who can eat or who can have enjoyment any more than I can--apart from Him?